addi-kamal/about-me/README.md

  <h1 align="center">Hi, Welcome to my Github!😀</h1>

-I am Kamal, a Data Engineer from the National Institute of Posts and Telecommunications (INPT), Morocco & M2 Student at Paris Saclay University, France.
-Passionate about the AI fields and data engineering, I have worked on different ML & AI projects, Hakathons and Challenges.
-And I'm interested to work in more.
+Data engineer graduated from the National Institute of Posts and Telecommunications (INPT), Morocco.
+With a strong technical and analytical skills in engineering, applied mathematics, programming and databases.

-I'm a Campus Ambassador at ZINDI.
+Currently pursuing a Master degree in Data management in large scale distributed systems at Paris Saclay University.

+Interested in building data pipelines, create & maintain cloud-based data architectures, and solving complex problems.

-My hobbies are Playing Chess, Reading, Traveling and Listening to Music with my Lovely Cat.
+My hobbies are Playing Chess, Reading, Traveling and Listening to Music.

 * Feel free to add me on LinkedIn :